m3hdiii/hicx-solution/README.md

 - calculates the number of words, number of dots and most used word

 ### Running the application:
-To run the appli4cation you should compile and build the app using maven.
+To run the application you should compile and build the app using maven.
 To do that follow the below instruction:

 - navigate to the project root directory where [pom.xml] file exists.
 - open a console/cmd prompt terminal and execute this command --> mvn clean install